popolo-project/popolo-engine/README.md

 ## Internationalization

-If you are using Popolo's default views, you can translate your address types and organization categories by creating a locale file, e.g. `config/locales/en.yml`:
+If you are using Popolo's default views, you can translate your contact detail types and organization classifications by creating a locale file, e.g. `config/locales/en.yml`:

     en:
       popolo:
         organizations:
           classifications:
-            party: Parties
+            party: Political party
-        addresses:
+        contact_details:
           types:
-            district: District Office
+            cell: Mobile number

 ## Bugs?
 Questions?